Mutanda mine: Spills

 Bread for all and Catholic Lenten Fund, an NGO that has written several reports documenting environmental justice impacts of mining in the province, concluded that frequent chemical spills near Mutanda mine and the Kamoto Copper Company facilities have negatively impacted community members' right to food.

-Twenty-six farmers’ fields were destroyed between 2013-2014, totaling 23.85 hectares of land.
+Twenty-six farmers’ fields were destroyed between 2013 and 2014, totaling 23.85 hectares of land.
 These farmers' harvests were ruined, including cassava, maize, rice, bean, pineapple and banana crops.
 The damage was severe enough to be observable in satellite images.
 Mutanda Mining (MUMI) initially denied that it had caused the damage, but after the Legal Aid Centre (CAJJ) investigated the damage and alerted authorities they agreed to $65,330 in compensation for crop losses to be shared among the farmers.
 The farmers did not receive compensation for the land, which is now unusable.
 Article 281 of the Mining Code requires Glencore to compensate for “any modification rendering the land unfit for cultivation”.

-In 2014-2015, an acidic water retention pond spilled into the Kando River.
+In 2014–2015, an acidic water retention pond spilled into the Kando River.
 In 2017, another acid spill contaminated nearby fields.

 In 2017, a spill damaged farmers' fields, and Glencore refused to pay damages or to publish its reports detailing the nature of the spill.
-They reported that the spill was "a mixed solution of residue sludge composed of 50% solids."
+They reported that the spill was "a mixed solution of residue sludge composed of 50% solids".
 A woman who was sickened by the spill has also been refused compensation for medical bills, although the case was pending in 2018.

 Twenty people were killed when a truck carrying acid overturned in February 2019.